extremeblackliu/IL2CPP_Resolver_External/README.md

 [Internal version](https://github.com/sneakyevilSK/IL2CPP_Resolver)

-# REWRITE(WIP)
+# ARCHIVED
-Currently rewriting for the code to make it more like the Internal version
+External version is impossible, i started this because i need research for my own project.

+Soon i realize, some code signature i made cross only few unity versions.

+that means if i have to make all unity available, billion signature must be recreate, impossible for me.

+code is shit tho dont even try it

+thanks everyone

 # Initialize
 ```cpp